-The Commission's Protection Applications in the Children's Court: Final Report has been tabled in Parliament.
+The Commission's report Protection Applications in the Children's Court was tabled in Parliament on 5 October 2010.

-The report contains five options for reform.
-The options draw upon innovative aspects of the Victorian legal system—like the growing emphasis upon appropriate dispute resolution (ADR)—and important developments in child protection procedures elsewhere, such as family group conferences in New Zealand.
-Some of the five reform options involve procedural changes within the existing legal framework, while others propose structural change.
+The report contained five options for reform.
+The options draw upon innovative aspects of the Victorian legal system—for example, the growing emphasis upon appropriate dispute resolution (ADR)—and important developments in child protection procedures elsewhere, such as family group conferences in New Zealand.